 Roy Lichtenstein was born in New York in 1923.
 Next to Andy Warhol, he is considered to be the great artist of the Pop Art movement.
-The use of familiar subjects like comic strips, bank notes and advertising themes makes the art of Lichtenstein’s work easily accessible and quintessentially “Pop.”
+The use of familiar subjects like comic strips, bank notes and advertising themes makes his work easily accessible and quintessentially “Pop.”

 As a central figure in the Pop Art movement of the 1960s, Lichtenstein sought an anonymous style, removing all personal reference from his work to convey the appearance of mass production.
 Borrowed imagery from the pages of magazine advertisements and newspaper comic strips became the focus of his compositions.
 In discussing his work, Lichtenstein once said: “All my art is in some way about other art, even if the other art is cartoons.”

 Working with stencils, Lichtenstein developed a technique using rows of dots that mimicked the commercial printing patterns used in the production of comic books.
-This resemblance was further emphasized by his selection of a palette of bright primary colors that replicated the chromatic range of comic books.
-Lichtenstein's unconventional paintings, regarded by many as beyond the bounds of fine art during the 1960s, are now considered icons of the Pop Art movement and have secured the artist's place in art history.
-Lichtenstein retrospectives have been held at the Tate Gallery in London, the Solomon R. Guggenheim Museum in New York and the Stedelijk Museum in Amsterdam.
+This resemblance was further emphasized by his use of a palette of bright primary colors that replicated the chromatic range in comic books.
+Lichtenstein’s unconventional paintings, regarded by many as beyond the bounds of fine art during the 1960s, are now considered icons of the Pop Art movement and have secured the artist’s place in the canon of art history.
+Retrospectives of the artist's work have been held at the Tate Gallery in London, the Solomon R. Guggenheim Museum in New York and the Stedelijk Museum in Amsterdam.